We manage funding for innovative projects committed to sustainable development.

 Visión de Primera Línea

-VPL 2019 is a project of the Global Network of Civil Society Organizations for Disaster Risk Reduction (GNDR), funded by the European Union, which aims to enhance inclusion and collaboration between governments, people at risk, and civil society on policies and practices to reduce risk and strengthen community resilience.
+Views from the Frontline 2019 was a project of the Global Network of Civil Society Organizations for Disaster Reduction (GNDR).
+Funded by the European Union, its goal was to enhance inclusion and collaboration among governments, at-risk populations, and civil society regarding policies and practices to reduce risk and strengthen community resilience, sustainable development, economic development, social development, environmental protection, and gender equity.

 Microfinanzas para la Adaptación basada en Ecosistemas